 We have identified a number of key events along this pathway and determined the key event relationships, based on which we have created an AOP for inhibition of CN activity leading to impaired TDAR.

-Since CN expresses in cells among vast variety of species, this AOP might be applicable to many mammal species, including humans and rodents.
+Since CN is produced in a vast variety of species, this AOP might be applicable to many mammal species, including humans and rodents.

 Background